 Common Operations on Data Structure

 We can do some operations on the data structure.
-We have mentioned the few below.
+We have mentioned a few below.

 - Insertion: Insert the new element in a data structure anywhere.